-The most important considerations and first question to answer, when starting out to plan a forecasting solution is to be clear about the desired outcome.
+The most important considerations and first question to answer, when starting out to plan the selection of a forecasting solution is to be clear about the desired outcome.
 A lot of time and resources can get wasted for all involved parties on trials and benchmarks that are not aligned with requirements, also when planned and conducted by personnel with little or no experience in the subject.

-To avoid this, the recommended practice is to carry out a market analysis in the form of a "request for information" (RFI) and to establish a requirement list.
+To avoid this, the recommended practice is to carry out a market analysis in the form of a "request for information" (RFI) and to establish a requirement list (see also APPENDIX B).

 In some cases, it can be beneficial to test vendors or solutions prior to implementation.
-The difficulty with this method lies in the evaluation of tests, especially, when they are short in time.
-In many cases, such tests are too arbitrary and simplified due to the enormous resources they require, that they do not answer the questions an end-user needs answered.
-In that case other methods should be applied.
+The difficulty with this method lies in the evaluation of trials, especially, when they are of short duration.
+In many cases they do not answer the questions an end-user needs answered, because such tests mostly are simplified in comparison to the real-time application and, but still require significant resources.
+For such cases, this guideline provides other methods for an evaluation of different forecast solutions/vendors.

-The pitfalls and challenges with trials and benchmarks are the topic of part 2 of this series of recommended practices.
-The following table shall summarize some of the aspects and help the decision process as to where and when such pilot projects, trials or benchmarks are not appropriate or should be reconsidered and other methodologies used to evaluate a forecast solution.

-Table summarizes a number of such typical situations with the respective limitations and recommendations.
-Additionally, a typical set of questions to be asked to service providers will be provided in Table 1.
+The pitfalls and challenges with trials and/or benchmarks are the topic of part 2 of this series of recommended practices.
+Table 1 summarizes some of the aspects and help the decision process as to where and when trials or benchmarks may not be the best choice when selecting a forecast solution.
+The column "recommendation" in Table 1 provides other methodologies that may be used to evaluate a forecast solution.
+Additionally, a typical set of questions to be asked to service providers will be provided in APPENDIX A.